Eryadu/Java_feb_2025/src/studyMaterial/functionalInterface/functionalInterface.md

 -- Predicate interface in Java has 3 default methods and(),negate(), and or and 1 static method isEqual() other than abstract method test.

+## Abstract method : test() is the name given to its abstract method.
 Syntax:

 public interface Predicate<T>{
 boolean test(T t);
 }

 Predicate's abstract method returns a boolean value.
-It takes a paramters of the type T. test() is the name given to its abstarct method.
+It takes a parameters of the type T.

 Example: